-Jennifer Gennari is the author of Muffled (Simon & Schuster, 2020), a Junior Library Guild selection and a 2023 Georgia Children's Book Award finalist, and My Mixed-Up Berry Blue Summer (Houghton Mifflin Harcourt, 2012), a Bank Street Best Children’s Books of the Year selection and an American Library Association Rainbow List title.
+Jennifer Gennari is the author of Muffled (Simon & Schuster, 2020), a Junior Library Guild selection and a 2023 Georgia Children's Book Award finalist, and My Mixed-Up Berry Blue Summer (Houghton Mifflin, 2012), a Bank Street Best Children’s Books of the Year selection and an American Library Association Rainbow List title.
 A graduate of Vermont College of Fine Arts, she lives on the water in the San Francisco Bay Area.

 Who helped you become a writer?